dr-hextanium/cookbook/src/misc/pedro_vs_roadrunner.md

 and someone has almost certainly had your problem before.
 - Lots of projects integrate with it
 - Uses the FIRST-recommended standard coordinate system consistently
+- Compensates for battery voltage differences to maximize auto consistency

 **Cons of Roadrunner:**